-Please find enclosed a copy of the records located in response to your request.
-Some information has been withheld pursuant to section 13 (Policy advice or recommendations) and section 17 (Disclosure harmful to the financial or economic interests of a public body) of FOIPPA.
-Copies of these sections of FOIPPA are provided for your reference.
+Please find enclosed a copy of the remainder of the records located in response to your request (pages 1 to 51 and 70 to 118).
+Some information has been withheld pursuant to sections 15 (Disclosure harmful to law enforcement) and 17 (Disclosure harmful to the financial or economic interests of a public body) of FOIPPA.
 A complete copy of FOIPPA is available online at: